Cognitive Overload Challenge: Why Tekstac Wins Where Traditional LMS Fail

 It may sound quirky, but in the age of digital-first learning, it’s a serious concern.
 As organizations scale training across geographies, devices, and job roles, there’s one question that continues to challenge L&D leaders.

-What Is AI Proctoring and How Does It Work?
+What Is AI-Powered Proctoring and How It Works

 AI-powered proctoring leverages artificial intelligence to monitor video and web activities of learner behavior during assessments and flag suspicious activities in real time.